istio/istio.io/content/en/docs/examples/multimesh/multimesh-bookinfo/index.md

 ### Prerequisites for a single cluster

 A single Kubernetes cluster with a default Istio installation.
-I wrote the instructions in this blog post to handle both the case of two clusters and the case of a single cluster.
+We wrote the instructions in this example to handle both the case of two clusters and the case of a single cluster.
 In the case of a single cluster, the instructions refer to the same cluster as "the first cluster" and "the second cluster", and use `CTX_CLUSTER1` and `CTX_CLUSTER2` environment variables to refer to the same cluster.